Yoga for Football Players in the UK: Strong Mind, Strong Body with Hakanyoga

 • How to do it: Kneel on the floor and sit back on your heels.
 Extend your arms forward and lower your forehead to the ground.

 Incorporating these yoga strength training exercises into your regular training routine can help football players improve their strength, flexibility, and overall performance while reducing the risk of injury.
-Breathe deeply and hold each pose for a few breaths or longer to maximize the benefits
+Breathe deeply and hold each pose for a few breaths or longer to maximise the benefits

 Hakan Dokuzoglu